 Why is being a CQC regulated company important?

-Being a Care Quality Commission (CQC) regulated company is a requirement for any Home Care provider in the UK.
+Being regulated by the Care Quality Commission (CQC) is a requirement for any Home Care provider in the UK.
 It can also be a great way of ensuring that housekeeping services meet the highest standards of quality and safety.
-CQC regulation provides assurance to our clients that you’re in good hands.
-We operate in compliance with strict guidelines and regulations set by the health and social care sector.
-This oversight helps us maintain transparency, accountability and professionalism in all aspects of our operations, ultimately leading to better outcomes for our clients.
+CQC regulation provides assurance to our clients that they’re in good hands.
+We operate in compliance with strict guidelines and regulations set by the Health & Social Care sector.
+This helps us maintain transparency, accountability and professionalism in all aspects of our services, ultimately leading to better outcomes for our clients.